tnwae/StyleGuides/CeeAndCeePlusPlus.md

 project for any reason.
 Bjarne Stroustrup himself could submit a pull request and if it were to use multiple inheritance, I wouldn't merge it.__

-In C, I prefer that the names of structures end in _t, in keeping with C library conventions.
-As a general rule, I always use named structures (as in the below), which allows self-reference within a structure type definition:
+In C, I prefer that the names of structures and other custom types end in `_t`, in keeping with C library conventions.
+As a general rule, I always use named structures (as in the below), which allows self-reference within a structure type definition, useful for trees and lists:

 ```c
 typedef struct _node_t {